emaloney/MBDataEnvironment/README.md

 #### An example

-One use of a Mockingbird expression is to perform string replacement when populating user interface views, such as a `UILabel`:
+One possible use of a Mockingbird expression is to perform string replacement when populating user interface views, such as `UILabel`s:

 ```objc
 	UILabel* greeting = // created elsewhere